ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## The pipeline/workflow

 Bioinformatics pipelines or workflows consist of sequential data processing and analysis steps that utilise different software tools, with the output file(s) from one step often serving as the input file(s) for the subsequent step(s).
-These pipelines require input files that conform to standardised data formats.
+These pipelines require input files that conform to standardised formats for storing different types of genomics data.

 The goal of our pipeline is to identify DNA sequence differences (variants) in the genome of the L*er* ecotype of *A. thaliana* relative to the reference genome assembly for the Columbia (Col-0) ecotype.
 To this end, these are the steps in the pipeline that we will work through sequentially: